 They say the devil is in the details, so you should never underestimate the importance of minor issues.
-Given this, I came up with a list of most common mistakes amateur real estate photographers tend to make.
+Given this, I came up with a list of the most common mistakes amateur real estate photographers tend to make.

-Although the real estate photography is obviously not a rocket science, it takes the effort to achieve the desired result.
+Although real estate photography is not a rocket science, it takes the effort to achieve the desired result.
 If you don’t feel like the idea of spending your time on mastering photography skills, it might be smart to refer for professional help.

 Unless you live on Mars, there are plenty of real estate photographers available virtually everywhere.
-While it is obviously better to hire someone specialized in real estate photography, a general photographer might do the job just well.
+While it is better to hire someone specialized in real estate photography, a general photographer might do the job just well.
 The average price for a real estate photographer is $160, but the sum may vary depending on the location and project details.
-Experience shows that professional real estate photos have a high return on investment, so this spending is definitely worth it.
+Experience shows that professional real estate photos have a high return on investment, so this spending is worth it.

 Arm yourself with a camera and get your property the pictures it deserves.
 Keep in mind that quality photos will skyrocket your chances to rent out faster and for a better price.

-Unusual blog about real estate photography, instead of offering you tips on shooting your apartment it offers a thorough analysis of the role of photos in real estate.
+Unusual blog about real estate photography, instead of offering you tips on shooting your apartment it provides a thorough analysis of the role of photos in real estate.
 The website analyzes marketing trends, new methods, and tools available for the landlords.
-Have you considered making a video of your property or crafting 3D model?
+Have you considered making a video of your property or crafting a 3D model?
 What aspects do you need to consider when shooting with the drone?
 Answers to those intriguing questions you can find here.